Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems

 The left part of Table~\ref{tab:validation_results} shows the performance of the $r$-th worst case, as measured by the indicators in~\eqref{eq:perf_ind}, obtained for a subset of the $M$ controllers.
 Column ``feasible trajectories'' displays the percentage of experiments (out of $N_s$) that resulted in no constraint violations.
 The results indicate that, as the back-off parameters $\overline{\eta}_\theta$, $\underline{\eta}_c$ and $\underline{\eta}_p$ increase, the number of experiments resulting in feasible trajectories grows.
 However, increasing $\beta$ does not appear to significantly improve constraint satisfaction, while the number of ADMM iterations is negatively affected.
 Another point to consider is that, even though controllers with larger back-off may seem to perform better according to Table~\ref{tab:validation_results}, excessive back-offs can often make the reference $(x_r(k),u_r(k))$ provided by $\eqref{eq:ref_sys}$ not admissible, and make the controller behave too conservatively.
-Since constraint satisfaction is considered to be crucial in this case study, we select a set of back-off parameters that, without being too large, provides low levels of constraint violations.
-Specifically, we select the controller with parameters $\{\overline{\eta}_\theta,\underline{\eta}_c, \underline\eta_p, \beta\} = \{1.5,0.08,20,100\}$, which we denote as~$C_1$.
-For comparison, we denote by $C_0$ the controller with $\beta=100$ and no back-off, i.e., $\{\overline{\eta}_\theta,\underline{\eta}_c, \underline\eta_p, \beta\} = \{0,0,0,100\}$.
-We conclude from Table~\ref{tab:validation_results} that in a new experiment, with high confidence $1-\delta$, the closed-loop system will violate the constraints by no more than $0.0045$, as measured by $\phi^1$ defined in~\eqref{eq:perf_ind_1}, with a probability of at least $100 \cdot(1-\epsilon) = 97\%$.
+Since constraint satisfaction is considered to be crucial in this case study, a set of back-off parameters is selected to provide low levels of constraint violations.
+Specifically, the controller with parameters $\{\overline{\eta}_\theta,\underline{\eta}_c, \underline\eta_p, \beta\} = \{1.5,0.08,20,100\}$ is selected, which is denoted as~$C_1$.
+For comparison, $C_0$ denotes the controller with $\beta=100$ and no back-off, i.e., $\{\overline{\eta}_\theta,\underline{\eta}_c, \underline\eta_p, \beta\} = \{0,0,0,100\}$.
+From Table~\ref{tab:validation_results} it is concluded that in a new experiment, with high confidence $1-\delta$, the closed-loop system will violate the constraints by no more than $0.0045$, as measured by $\phi^1$ defined in~\eqref{eq:perf_ind_1}, with a probability of at least $100 \cdot(1-\epsilon) = 97\%$.
 With the same confidence and probability bound, the maximum number of ADMM iterations in a new experiment will be at most~$246$.
 Figure~\ref{fig:experiment} shows the closed-loop experiment resulting in the $5$-th worst-case performance according to~$\phi^1$.